dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 : For this quickstart tutorial consider **Disable**, as you may not have signed SSL Certificate in your testing OpenShift environment and the webhook will fail to deliver it's payload with the error: `We couldn’t deliver this payload: x509: certificate signed by unknown authority`.
 * <span style="color:red">⓺</span> Click **Add webhook**

-Now your webhook should be added and green success icon should appear left to your webhook's URL, which means it succesfully sent the first `ping` payload to your OpenShift URL endpoint:
+Now your webhook should be added and green success icon should appear left to your webhook's URL, which means it successfully sent the first `ping` payload to your OpenShift URL endpoint:

 ![github_webhook_3](../img/github_webhook_3.png)